Database Capacity Planning: A Practical Guide

 Failure 2: Connection pool exhaustion at 10,000 repositories

 What they changed: GitHub moved to a connection-per-worker model where each foreground service maintains its own connection, and background jobs use a separate pool with lower limits.
-They also implemented pg_stat_activity monitoring to track connection states and identify connection leaks early.
+They also implemented pg_stat_activity monitoring to track connection states and identify leaks early.

 Interview Questions